 We ran the stream processing loop for 32.4e6 bits for several SNR values.
 Since this simulation takes a long time, in this example we only provide the result of the simulation stored in a MAT-file.

 load berResultsDVBS2Demo.mat cBER snrdb berFig = figure; semilogy(snrdb, cBER(1,:)); xlabel('SNR (dB)'); ylabel('BER'); grid on

 This example utilized several System objects to simulate part of the DVB-S.2 communication system over an AWGN channel.
 It showed how to model several parts of the DVB-S.2 system such as the LDPC coding.
 System performance was measured using the PER and BER values obtained with error rate measurement System objects.

 You can modify parts of this example to experiment with different subsystem types using various values for Es/No and maximum number of LDPC decoder iterations.
-This example supports following subsystem types:
+This example supports the following subsystem types:

 'QPSK 1/4', 'QPSK 1/3', 'QPSK 2/5', 'QPSK 1/2', 'QPSK 3/5', 'QPSK 2/3', 'QPSK 3/4', 'QPSK 4/5', 'QPSK 5/6', 'QPSK 8/9', 'QPSK 9/10'

 '8PSK 3/5', '8PSK 4/5', '8PSK 2/3', '8PSK 3/4', '8PSK 5/6', '8PSK 8/9', '8PSK 9/10'

 This example uses the following scripts and helper function: